-If a pupil moves from our school, the DSL will consider whether it is appropriate to share any information with the new school in advance of the pupil leaving.
-Child protection records may be forwarded on to the Designated Safeguarding Lead at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.
+Where children leave Amblecote, the DSL will ensure their child protection file is transferred to the new school as soon as possible, within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school enough time to have support in place for when the child arrives.
 Direct contact between the two schools may be necessary, especially on transfer from primary to secondary schools or in instances where advance information would allow the new school to continue supporting the victim of abuse and have the appropriate support in place for the pupil's arrival.
 We will record where and to whom the records have been passed and the date.